d99kris/rapidcsv/doc/rapidcsv_Document.md

 ```c++
 int GetRowIdx (const std::string & pRowName)
 ```
 Get row index by name.
+The result is undefined if the document contains multiple rows sharing the same label name.
+Row indices exceeding INT_MAX are not supported.

 **Parameters**
 - `pRowName` row label name.